Devontae Booker Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 Recent Performances

-- Booker put together a 27-yard rushing performance in last week's matchup with the Eagles, carrying the ball six times (averaging 4.5 yards per attempt).
+- Booker put together a 27-yard rushing performance in last week's matchup with the Eagles, carrying the ball six times (averaging 4.5 yards per carry).

 Booker's New York Teammates